saraa123/django_project_tracker/README.md

 ### Other Areas of Interest
 * In the future I want to utilise git more and create different branches for development.
 * PEP8 - I would change the project name so all the letters were lowercase.
+* Change names:
+    - Initially the name ‘item’ was used when referring to issues, however in the future I would alter this and call them issues so as to make it easier during development for other developers accessing the code.
+In order to prevent any disruption to the code and remain within the time frame my mentor thought it best to leave the name as it was.
+I have written comments within the code in order to highlight that items are issues.

+    - Originally ‘products’ was used when directing users to issues and features, however it was identified that using ‘tickets’ was a better representation of what was being offered.
+Therefore in the future this is the name I would use.
+As I also want to expand on what can be purchased and introduce actual products a user can acquire, I would consider creating a separate file for products.

 ## Methods used
 * HTML
 * CSS